Ste3py/ESPDMX/readme.md

 ## More Details

-There is a schem of the electronics :
+Here is a schematic of the electronics:

 ![Schematic](render/schematic.png)

-and a Final Product Image :
+And here is an image of the final product:

 ![Final product](render/finalproduct.jpeg)